Mari Hernandez

-Mari Hernandez (1979) is a photographer known for her self-portraits that reflect Chicana cultural identity.
+Mari Hernandez (born 1979) is a photographer known for her self-portraits that reflect Chicana cultural identity.
 She is a co-founder of Más Rudas, a Chicana artist collective.
+She has had works exhibited at the National Portrait Gallery, Crystal Bridges Museum of American Art, Artpace, and the Galveston Art Center.

 Biography

 Mari Hernandez was born in San Antonio, Texas.
 Hernandez began exploring her own art aesthetic after visiting murals at the San Antonio Cultural Arts Center.
+Her husband is J.J.
+Lopez.
 She received her Bachelor’s degree in English Literature at the University of Texas at San Antonio.

-Involvement
+Más Rudas

 Hernandez is one of the co-founders of the group, Más Rudas (2009 - 2015).
-Mas Rudas is a group of four Chicana artists: Mari Hernandez, Ruth Leonela Buentello, Sarah Castillo, and Kristin Gamez.
+Mas Rudas is a group of four Chicana feminist artists: Mari Hernandez, Ruth Leonela Buentello, Sarah Castillo, and Kristin Gamez.
 The artists aim to represent their life experiences as Chicana women through art, videos, photography and installation.